Suginami Ibaraki, Japan Travel Guide

 Wearing layers is important.
 Temperatures may fluctuate, so having options for warmth is useful.
 Early September can still have summer-like warmth and humidity.

-Summers are warm and muggy, requiring breathable fabrics.
+Summers are temperate and muggy, requiring breathable fabrics.
 Winters are temperate and dry, making extra warm clothing important.
-Dress in layers you can easily remove indoors.
+Dress in layers you can without difficulty remove indoors.

 The single most important clothing item.
 You will likely walk many kilometers exploring Suginami and other parts of Tokyo.